elibenporat/learn-to-code-rust-baseball/articles/02 - Hello, Baseball.md

 ## Conclusion

-If you see the words "Hello, baseball!" in your terminal, you are now officialy a Rust programmer.
+If you see the words "Hello, baseball!" in your terminal, you are now officially a Rust programmer.
 As a volunteer member of the Rust Evangelism Strike Force, I welcome you.